 More tips for How to get the most out of your Wireless at home.

 BOOK DRIVE Berkeley Schools Volunteers (BSV) is organizing a book drive at the Ed Hub.
 BSV is accepting high quality books for elementary students in new or very gently used condition at the Ed Hub.

-Book donations (please in paper bags only) will be received MWF when the Ed Hub is open: Mondays 3:30-5:30pm, Weds 3:30-5:30pm, and Fridays 3:30-5:30pm.
+Book donations (please in paper bags only) will be received during normal Ed Hub hours.
 After a week-long quarantine, books will be sorted, leveled, and bagged by BUSD literacy coaches & librarians.

 Books will be distributed at the Ed Hub to any family in need of books at home.